elkhorn-heavy/walkthroughs/overthewire/natas/level_06.md

 Success!
 This works because reloading the page makes all the same HTTP requests as before, except with a cookie where `loggedIn=1`.
-The web server is trusting that the cookie won't be changed, which is obviously a bad idea.
+The web server is trusting that the cookie won't be changed, which is a Bad Idea.

 There it is: `Access granted` and the `natas6` password (removed).

 ## Key Takeaways

 - HTTP responses contain headers that can include cookies
-- Cookies can be manipulated by the user, so should never contain trsuted data
+- Cookies can be manipulated by the user, so they should never contain sensitive data
 - Web servers should always be suspicious about any headers or data being sent by the user